nisrulz/android-tips-tricks/Readme.md

 + **Use plugins to become more efficient**
   1. [KeyPromoter](https://plugins.jetbrains.com/plugin/4455)

-      The plugin basically will annoy the hell out of you by showing you a big screen overlay with the key combination you should have used , if you used your mouse to execute some command to a level when you basically would start using the key combination just to avoid KeyPromoter annoying you all the time.
-Its also is useful features, like it will prompt you to create a key binding for a command which does not have a key binding and you have used it 3 times.
+      The plugin basically will annoy the hell out of you by showing you a big screen overlay with the key combination you should have used, if you used your mouse to execute some command to a level when you basically would start using the key combination just to avoid KeyPromoter annoying you all the time.
+It also has some useful features, like it will prompt you to create a key binding for a command whenever an action does not have a key binding and you have used it 3 times using your cursor.
   1. [String Manipulation](https://plugins.jetbrains.com/plugin/2162)

       Provides actions for text manipulation such as Toggle case, encode/decode, sorting,
   1. [Lines Sorter](https://plugins.jetbrains.com/plugin/5919)

-      Add Sort Lines action in Edit menu to sort selected lines or whole file if selection is empty.
+      Add Sort Lines action in Edit menu to sort selected lines or whole file if the selection is empty.
   1. [Findbugs](https://plugins.jetbrains.com/plugin/3847?pr=idea)

       Provides static byte code analysis to look for bugs in Java code from within Android Studio
   1. [Sonar Lint](https://plugins.jetbrains.com/plugin/7973)

-      Plugin that provides on-the-fly feedback to developers on new bugs and quality issues injected into Java, JavaScript and PHP code.
+      The plugin that provides on-the-fly feedback to developers on new bugs and quality issues injected into Java, JavaScript and PHP code.
   1. [Checkstyles](https://plugins.jetbrains.com/plugin/1065)

-      Plugin provides both real-time and on-demand scanning of Java files from within Android Studio.
+      The plugin provides both real-time and on-demand scanning of Java files from within Android Studio.
   1. [ADB Idea](https://plugins.jetbrains.com/plugin/7380)

-      Plugin that adds ADB commands to Android Studio and Intellij such as ADB Uninstall App, ADB Kill App, ADB Restart App, etc
+      The plugin that adds ADB commands to Android Studio and IntelliJ such as ADB Uninstall App, ADB Kill App, ADB Restart App, etc
   1. [Exynap](https://plugins.jetbrains.com/androidstudio/plugin/8600-exynap)

-      Plugin which helps you find and implement the code you require in an instant.
+      The plugin which helps you find and implement the code you require in an instant.
   1. [Dagger IntelliJ Plugin](https://github.com/square/dagger-intellij-plugin)

       The Dagger IntelliJ plugin creates visual connections between a @Inject object and the @Provides method that creates it.